 - Section 504 of the Rehabilitation Act of 1973 (disability equity)

 - Title II - Americans with Disabilities of 1990 (disability equity)

 - Office for Civil Rights Guidelines for Eliminating Discrimination in Vocational Education (equity in vocational programs)

 The Iowa Department of Education has the legal responsibility to monitor compliance with these equity-related requirements in school districts receiving federal and state funding.
 The Equity Review Process is one way the department carries out this responsibility.
-While all accreditation/school improvement visits incorporate components of equity and civil rights, some school districts are selected each year to receive a focused equity visit.
+The department has an approved OCR targeting plan to determine which districts are selected to receive a focused equity visit.
 There are several criteria used to determine who will have an equity review each year.
-The universe from which school districts are selected for equity reviews includes all the school districts that are scheduled to have a school improvement/accreditation visit in a given year.
-The criteria used to select districts from that universe include; (1) A review of course and program enrollment data in career and technical programs disaggregated on the basis of gender, disability and racial/ethnic background; (2) Changing demographics within the boundaries of an educational agency; (3) Complaints received from parents, students, staff, applicants for employment or community representatives and referrals from elapsed since the district's last equity review.
+The universe from which school districts are selected for equity reviews includes all school districts which serve grades 9-12.
+The criteria used to select districts from that universe include; (1) A review of course and program enrollment data in career and technical programs disaggregated on the basis of gender, disability and racial/ethnic background; (2) Changing demographics within the boundaries of an educational agency; (3) Complaints received from parents, students, staff, applicants for employment or community representatives and referrals, (4) Time elapsed since the district's last equity review.
 The Iowa Department of Education is required to submit a Targeting Plan every two years to the Office for Civil Rights.
-The Targeting Plan for the 2015-2017 biennial period is provided here:
+The Targeting Plan for the 2017-2019 biennial period is provided here:

 Office for Civil Rights - Dear Colleague Letters

 “The mission of the Office for Civil Rights (OCR) is to ensure equal access to education and to promote educational excellence throughout the nation through vigorous enforcement of civil rights.”